-Not only do we need the means to represent and analyze these graphs, we also need the means to combine them to allow multi-criteria analysis, and the means to precisely capture them and in particular the different types of constituent links.
-Wimmics will attack the question of these changing data structures in a ubiquitous and heterogeneous web: the characterization of typed graphs to model and capture these different pieces of knowledge and of operators to process them.
+Not only do we need the means to represent and analyze these graphs, we also need the means to combine them to allow multi-criteria analysis, and the means to precisely capture them and in particular the different types of their inner constituent links and their interlinking relations.
+Wimmics will attack the question of these changing data structures in a ubiquitous and heterogeneous web, focusing on the characterization of typed graphs to model and capture these different pieces of knowledge and of operators to process them.
+We will especially consider the problems that occur in such structures combining formal stable semantic model and socially emergent and evolving semantics.